bigdata-ue/vision/docs/source/job-management.rst

   $ scancel 439

-In this example, the job was submited with the id 439.
+In this example, the job was 439 was cancelled.

 List job queue
 ^^^^^^^^^^^^^^

 To list the job queue, the user use should use the command ``squeue``.
-This command lists all submited jobs to the cluster, including the job status and the node(s) where they are running:
+This command lists all submitted jobs to the cluster, including the job status and the node(s) where they are running:

 .. code-block:: console

-  $: squeue
+  $ squeue
                JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 444     compute theJobNa     user  R      11:01      1 vision2